 Day 11: Galleria Borghese Tour

-In the morning stroll through the tangle of narrow streets in Centro Storico, one of Rome's most iconic historical districts, to see classical Roman and Baroque architecture and style.
+In the morning, stroll through the tangle of narrow streets in Centro Storico, one of Rome's most iconic historic districts, to see classical Roman and Baroque architecture and style.

-Walk through the ornate rooms of the Galleria Borghese and explore the splendid frescoes, stories, and masterful techniques behind the of world's most beautiful art museums.
-End the tour with a peaceful stroll around the Villa Borghese gardens, enjoying its beauty and calm far from the chaos of the city.
+Walk through the ornate rooms of the Galleria Borghese and explore the splendid frescoes, stories, and masterful techniques behind the world's most beautiful art museums.
+End the tour with a peaceful stroll around the Villa Borghese gardens, enjoying its beauty and calm, far from the chaos of the city.

 Day 12: Food Tour of Monti

-In the morning head to the Colle Aventino, one of Rome's famous seven hills.
-Stroll through the Roseto Comunale, the rose garden which sits on the site of a former Jewish cemetery and the Orange Tree Park overlook (Parco Savello), then find the famous keyhole which gives visitors a direct view of the Vatican.
-Grab a cappuccino and lunch from one of the adjacent cafes.
+In the morning, head to the Colle Aventino, one of Rome's famous seven hills.
+Stroll through the Roseto Comunale, the rose garden on the site of a former Jewish cemetery, and the Orange Tree Park overlook (Parco Savello), then find the famous keyhole, which gives visitors a direct view of the Vatican.
+Grab a cappuccino and lunch from one of the adjacent cafés.